Skaytacium/ShowBot/CONTRIBUTING.md

 ### But, how?

 ShowBot doesn't have any official documentation or a wiki, but it works on a file based command system.
-Each file has a default export of the typee `SBCommand` which you can see [here](./typings/showbie/custom.ts).
-(If the link doesn't work, its in `typings/showbie/custom.ts`).
+Each file has a default export of the typee `SBCommand` which you can see [here](./src/typings/showbie/custom.ts).

 ### And?